CourtAPI/courtapi-curl-examples/README.md

   }
 ```

-There are no parts present, so we need to update the documents from pacer by
+There are no parts present, so we need to update the documents from PACER by
 using the `links.pacer-update` endpoint.  `update-case-claim-document.sh` will
 make this request for us (it takes the same args as
 `show-case-claim-document.sh`).